eskarimov/eskarimov/README.md

 - NoSQL systems - [DynamoDB](https://aws.amazon.com/dynamodb/), [MongoDB](https://github.com/mongodb/mongo).
 - Orchestration tools - [Airflow](https://github.com/apache/airflow), [DBT](https://github.com/dbt-labs).

-Curious about modern approaches to design and architect datawarehouses.
+Curious about modern approaches to design and architect data-platforms.

-I am working on some side projects, learning new things and trying to stay on top of modern fast-pace changing technologies.
+I contribute to Apache Airflow, and also work on side projects, learning new things and trying to stay on top of modern fast-pace changing technologies.

 ⚡️ A Few Quick Facts:
 🧐 Learning about serverless architectures, distributed systems, and a bit of ML.
-📝 I regulary write articles in my blog.
+📝 I ~~regularly~~ write articles on my blog.
 💬 Ping me about Data Engineering topics, Python, Terraform, and cloud stuff.
 🏄 Like travelling and surfing.